Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

-Our day began with an engaging workshop titled **"*Navigating Scientific Challenges*"**([Presentation Slides](https://static.igem.wiki/teams/4765/wiki/slides/zibonavigatingquestion.pdf)), where we introduced the scientific research process, emphasizing problem-solving and research literature exploration.
+Our day began with an engaging workshop titled **"*Navigating Scientific Challenges*"**([the presentation file](https://static.igem.wiki/teams/4765/wiki/slides/zibonavigatingquestion.pdf)), where we introduced the scientific research process, emphasizing problem-solving and research literature exploration.
 We also initiated a lively discussion on synthetic biology and our iGEM project.

 **Experiment: Discovering Your DNA Fingerprint**